dftbplus/dftbplus/INSTALL.rst

   support of 2.5.0).
 If ELSI was compiled with PEXSI included, you will also need a C++ compiler.

 * The ARPACK-ng library if using the excited state DFTB functionality.
+For MPI-parallel builds, the parallel version of ARPACK-ng (containing also PARPACK) is needed.

 * The `MAGMA <http://icl.cs.utk.edu/magma/>`_ library for GPU accelerated computation (note that within ELSI, the ELPA library